PXgamer/chillies-db/chillies/capsicum-chinense/carolina-reaper.md

 ## Description

-> Originally named the HP22B, this is a red and contorted chili, with a small, sharp pointed tail.
+> Originally named the HP22B, this is a red and contorted chilli, with a small, sharp pointed tail.
 They have a bushy plant, that thrives under the right conditions.

 ## General Information